“The appearance of a properly pruned tree is like a good haircut: hardly noticeable at first glance”. The National Arbor Day Foundation

-The Department of Landscape Architecture has compiled the information you need to maintain the health and beauty of your mature trees throughout their lifetime.
-If you have a question, contact the of Design, Landscape & Construction Management at 954-585-2360.
+The Department of Design, Landscape & Construction Management has compiled information you need to maintain the health and beauty of your mature trees throughout their lifetime.
+If you have a question, contact Design, Landscape & Construction Management at 954-585-2360.

 Want to plant a landscape that conserves water?

-It is important to make sure that your plants get the nutrients that they need.
-You want to make sure that your plants get the right combination of nutrients.
+It’s important to make sure your plants get the nutrients they need.
+You want to make sure your plants get the right combination of nutrients.

 Mulch and Compost

 Mulch – the City of Plantation offers free mulch as a product of its horticultural recycling program.
 The mulch is available to City residents and can be picked up in front of the Public Works compound gate at Plantation’s Central Park, between Broward Blvd and Cleary Blvd, at NW 91st Avenue and Cleary Blvd.
 You can help yourself to the mulch any time of day, seven days a week.

 Trees and Severe Weather